TO PROTECT THE HEALTH OF OUR COMMUNITY, THE MANITOBA MUSEUM SHOP IS CLOSED UNTIL FURTHER NOTICE.

 MANITOBA MUSEUM PUBLICATIONS

-Relics of Interest showcases a sample of nationally significant objects from The Manitoba Museum’s vast Hudson Bay Company Museum Collection and the powerful stories that accompany them.
-This bi-lingual, soft-cover book features photographs and descriptions of 24 artefacts including a caribou hide dress, an HBC trade gun, and a York Boat.
-Almost half of the objects depicted are stored in the Museum’s vault and are not on public display.
+Relics of Interest showcases a sample of nationally significant objects from the Manitoba Museum’s vast Hudson Bay Company Museum Collection and the powerful stories that accompany them.
+This bilingual, soft-cover book features photographs and descriptions of 24 artifacts including a caribou hide dress, an HBC trade gun, and a York Boat.
+Almost half of the objects depicted are preserved in the Museum’s vault and are not on public display.
 80 pages.

 MANITOBA TREASURES-TRÉSORS – edited by Adèle Hempel et al, 2011.

-Manitoba Treasures-Trésors features 20 objects from The Manitoba Museum’s collection that are symbolic of 40+ years of collecting.
-Curators collaborated to produce this colourful, bi-lingual, soft-cover keepsake.
+Manitoba Treasures features 20 objects from the Manitoba Museum’s collection that are symbolic of more than years of collecting.
+The Museum curators collaborated to produce this colourful, bilingual, soft-cover keepsake.
 47 pages.

 KAYASOCHI KIKAWENOW: Our Mother From Long Ago – by Kevin Brownlee & E. Leigh Syms, 1999.

-KAYASOCHI KIKAWENOW: Our Mother From Long Ago tells the story of a Cree woman living near South Indian Lake in the mid 1600s, as revealed through the recovery of her remains and associated tools in the 1990s.
-This aboriginal archaeology internship publication reveals how local and academic communities collaborated to their mutual benefit.
-It includes black and white images, illustrations, maps and bibliographical references.
+Our Mother From Long Ago tells the story of a Cree woman living near South Indian Lake in the mid-1600s, as revealed through the recovery of her remains and associated tools in the 1990s.
+This Aboriginal archaeology internship publication reveals how local and academic communities collaborated to their mutual benefit.
+It includes black and white images, illustrations, maps, and bibliographical references.
 91 pages.